The Privacy, Data Protection and Cybersecurity Law Review: Malaysia

 - verbal consent (verbal consent should be recorded digitally or via a written confirmation that consent was given); and

 - consent by conduct or performance.
-Consent is deemed given by way of conduct or performance if the data subject does not object to the processing; the data subject voluntarily discloses its personal data; or the data subject proceeds to use the services of the data user.
+Consent is considered as given by way of conduct or performance if the data subject does not object to the processing; the data subject voluntarily discloses its personal data; or the data subject proceeds to use the services of the data user.

 As stated above, explicit consent is one of the basis for the processing of sensitive personal data.26 The PDPA does not specify what amounts to explicit consent, although it is likely that the standard of obtaining such consent would be higher than obtaining consent per se.
 Certain classes of data users may refer to the codes of practice issued by the Commissioner for the respective classes of data users on this topic.
-For example, the Personal Data Protection Code of Practice for the Utilities Sector (Electricity) provides the following examples of explicit consent: where the data subject provides his or her identification card to be photocopied or scanned by the data user; where the data subject voluntarily provides the sensitive personal data to the data user; and the data subject provides verbal statements giving consent for the processing of personal data that have been recorded or maintained.
+For example, the Personal Data Protection Code of Practice for the Utilities Sector (Electricity) Version 2.0 provides the following examples of explicit consent: where the data subject signs or marks at the relevant part of the application form; where the data subject voluntarily provides the sensitive personal data to the data user such as submitting a copy of his identity card to obtain services from the data user; and the data subject provides verbal statements giving consent for the processing of sensitive personal data that have been recorded.

 Data users are obliged to notify a data subject that, among others, their personal data is being processed by or on behalf of the data user, and the purposes for which the personal data is being or is to be collected and further processed.
 For example, where a data user intends to use personal information collected for a different purpose, such as marketing communications, the data user must provide the affected individuals with the choice to disagree with the purpose before doing so.